fullcrimp/crop/README.md

 // callback function

 c.setUrl(url);
-// you can set the image source this way as well
+// you can set the image source by passing url directly

+c.setBase64(val);
+// you can set the image by passing base64 string directly
 ```

 ##Tested